at1as/Media-Database/README.md

 #### Apache

 As the generated output is static content, it can easily be set up for access to generated files across an internal network.
-Symlink the Apache Documents directory to the root of this repo (IMDB-Scrape), and then access the page at <ip>/IMDB-Scrape/_output/index.html.
+Symlink the Apache Documents directory to the root of this repo (Media-Database), and then access the page at <ip>/Media-Database/_output/index.html.

 ## Usage Notes